21728 Grand River Avenue

 Original Date Built

-This is the second phase of an incremental development in Old Redford/Brightmoor.
-Phase one is the Obama Building, a retail and residential rehab at the corner of Grand River and Lahser.
-Together, the projects aim to catalyze larger neighborhood revitalization.
+The Sunflower Building, named for a façade painting by local artist Chazz Miller, will be the second phase of incremental development in Old Redford.
+Phase one is The Obama, a renovated mixed-use retail and residential development at the corner of Grand River and Lahser.
+Together, these properties honor existing residents and businesses while catalyzing larger neighborhood revitalization.

-On Design Excellence: Because neighborhood development is cost sensitive, the design approach at the Sunflower Building is focused on finding beauty in everyday construction and materials.
+Design Excellence: Because neighborhood development is cost sensitive, the design approach at the Sunflower Building is focused on finding beauty in everyday construction and materials.
 We plan to celebrate this simple building’s existing clear floor plan and height while opening up the facade to the sidewalk, alley, and side lot.